Processes - System Rebuilds - Onboarding & Delivery Process

 6 - Decision points during the rebuild

-As the engagement progresses, we repeatedly decide:
+As the engagement progresses, we repeatedly decide at the monthly review or earlier:

 - What gets preserved versus replaced